Tyrowo/tyro_work/README.md

 fill the body with the descriptions of the projects

-consider cropping bottom of profile pic like jaime suggested get image in the right resolution for web maybe decrease saturation or blur the edges of the picture - mom suggestion

 update resume
 make a link to my resume
 -- can your resume just take up a whole screen? with a download and share link? ooh that'd be tight

-figure out how to rotate text.
--- what angle?

-maybe add an animation on all the main screen stuff so that it comes in one at a time and you see the background for a sec? figure out how to do that squarespace fadein animation after scrolling to certain points maybe set a variable trigger on a scroll controller when reaching+being within certain values maybe pay for that animation class video

 project articles - procrastination buster - https://chrome.google.com/webstore/detail/tyrowos-procrastination-b/ecdedcllldeigficjfdbjgepojogaepe?hl=en-GB